nixworks/public/news/2010/04/13/index.md

 ##### Lebanese
 ### [A group of Lebanese politicians play a match of association football to commemorate the 35th anniversary of the Lebanese Civil War. ](/news/2010/04/13/a-group-of-lebanese-politicians-play-a-match-of-association-football-to-commemorate-the-35th-anniversary-of-the-lebanese-civil-war.md)
-_Context: Lebanese, Lebanese Civil War, association football_
+_Context: association football, Lebanese Civil War, Lebanese_

 ##### Poland
 ### [The body of Poland's First Lady, Maria Kaczynska, is flown to Warsaw to lie in state alongside that of her husband, President Lech Kaczynski.
 Poland has seen an outpouring of grief since the couple and scores of other senior Polish officials died in a plane crash in western Russia on Saturday. ](/news/2010/04/13/the-body-of-poland-s-first-lady-maria-kaczyaska-is-flown-to-warsaw-to-lie-in-state-alongside-that-of-her-husband-president-lech-kaczyas.md)
-_Context: Poland, Warsaw, Lech Kaczynski, 2010 Polish Air Force Tu-154 crash, Maria Kaczynska, Russia_
+_Context: 2010 Polish Air Force Tu-154 crash, Warsaw, Poland, Maria Kaczynska, Russia, Lech Kaczynski_

 ##### First Lady
 ### [The First Lady of the United States, Michelle Obama, makes an unannounced visit to Haiti.
 It is her first official trip overseas without US President Barack Obama since he took office last year. ](/news/2010/04/13/the-first-lady-of-the-united-states-michelle-obama-makes-an-unannounced-visit-to-haiti-it-is-her-first-official-trip-overseas-without-us.md)
-_Context: Haiti, Michelle Obama, First Lady, Barack Obama_
+_Context: Haiti, Barack Obama, First Lady, Michelle Obama_

 ##### Isabela City
 ### [11 people are killed in Isabela City, Philippines, after 25 suspected members of the Abu Sayyaf extremist group clash with security forces. ](/news/2010/04/13/11-people-are-killed-in-isabela-city-philippines-after-25-suspected-members-of-the-abu-sayyaf-extremist-group-clash-with-security-forces.md)